Davexie10/Forex-Market/README.md

 ## Purpose

 The goal is to classify assets into three categories (forecastable, undefined, and non-forecastable) and use these classifications to construct efficient long-short trading strategies.
-By leveraging regression analysis, we aim to minimize risk and maximize return for currency pairs over a defined time period.
+By leveraging regression analysis, I aim to minimize risk and maximize return (earn optimal Sharpe ratio) for currency pairs over a defined time period.

 ## Methodology